Jermaine Anderson (English footballer): 2018–19 season

 Anderson joined Peterborough's League One rivals Doncaster Rovers on 24 August 2018 on loan until January 2019.

 Bradford City

 Anderson signed for Bradford City in January 2019.
 In May 2019, following Bradford City's relegation to League Two, he was one of 3 first-team players to be offered a new contract by the club.
 In June 2019 he signed a new one-year contract with the club.

 On 26 May 2020 it was announced that he was one of 10 players who would leave Bradford City when their contract expired on 30 June 2020.

 Aldershot Town

 On 5 December 2020, Anderson joined Aldershot Town on a short-term deal.

 Woking

 On 3 December 2021, following a long-term injury lay-off, Anderson joined National League side Woking on a deal until the end of the campaign.
 Anderson signed a new one-year contract extension in June 2022.
+On 6 May 2025, it was announced that Anderson would leave the club upon the expiry of his contract in June after four years at Woking.
+He departed having scored 6 goals in 95 appearances.

+Hemel Hempstead Town

+On 28 June 2025, Anderson joined National League South side Hemel Hempstead Town.